S3-working-group/s3-practical-guide/src/defining-agreements/strategy.md

 * an organization, circle or a person in a role can develop their own strategy
 * a strategy often includes a description of the intended outcome (a.k.a. "vision")
-* for roles and circles it's often helpful to invite peeers, or a superset circle, to look over a strategy and offer any objections and improvement suggestions
+* for roles and circles it's often helpful to invite peers, or a superset circle, to look over a strategy and offer any objections and improvement suggestions
 * strategy is regularly reviewed and updated as necessary (*pivot or persevere*)

 ---